 Corrine is a qualified psychologist who has a decade of experience helping people with anxiety.
 She provides both one-on-one therapy and online courses to help people overcome their anxiety.
 She has also written a book which in a nutshell states:

-- There are many different types of anxiety and it is important to seek professional help if you are struggling.
+- There are many different types of anxiety and it is important to seek mental health professional help if you are struggling.

 - Anxiety can be treated with medication, therapy, and/or lifestyle changes.

-- Journaling can be a helpful way to cope with anxiety.
+- Journaling can be a helpful way to cope and eliminate anxiety.

 - Some writing prompts that may help combat anxious symptoms include: “I am grateful for…”, “Today, I will focus on…”, and “I am capable of…”

 - Sweet concludes by saying that everyone experiences anxiety in different ways and there is no one “right” way to deal with it.

 App or a Physical notebook for daily journaling?

 CareClinic is a superior choice for journaling your anxiety than using a physical journal or notebook for a few reasons.
 First, it is more convenient to use an App because you can journal anywhere and anytime.
 Second, an App is more secure than a physical journal, which can be lost or stolen.
 Third, an App can provide you with more features and tools to help you journal, such as tracking the severity of all symptoms, not just anxiety symptoms and other factors related to your lifestyle, helping you improve your overall well-being.